-

 (Temporary In-State Med Card) Medical Cannabis States That Require Out-of-State Patients to Apply for a Temporary Card

 The following states don’t recognize out-of-state medical cards, per se.
 Instead, patients need to apply for a temporary card while visiting.
+Patients planning to travel should consider how long it will take to obtain a temporary card, and how much it will cost (as insurance is unlikely to cover the costs of a temporary card).
 These states are:

 Mississippi’s cannabis legalization effort was thrown out in 2021.
 While the legislature has since passed a more restrictive bill that may allow temporary cards for out-of-state visitors, the regulations have yet to be written.